Vonage/vonage-php-sdk-core/README.md

 );
 $ncco = new NCCO();

-//ADD ACTIONS TO THE NCCO OBJECT HERE
+// ADD ACTIONS TO THE NCCO OBJECT HERE

 $outboundCall->setNCCO($ncco);